WenjianBI/POLMM/README.md

 **How to make an R object of SparseGRM:**
 1. Use function getSparseGRMParallel() to generate GRM files for each chromosome (can split all subjects into multiple parts: we use 250 parts for UK Biobank analysis)
 1. Use function getSparseGRM() to combine all GRM files to generate an R object of "SparseGRM" to be passed to main function POLMM_Null_Model()

+### About the effect direction
+For POLMM() function, the input is a genotype matrix.
+For each marker with genotype vector of GVec, we first calculate the allele frequency (AF) of mean(GVec)/2, if the AF > 0.5, then we use GVec = 2 - GVec instead (to reduce computational time) and set switch.alllel = TRUE.
+Hence, if switch.allele = TRUE, the effect direction is changed.

+For POLMM.plink() function, we first use seqminer::readPlinkToMatrixByIndex() function to get a genotype matrix from PLINK files.
+In seqminer (version 8.0), this function follows "ref-first", that is, A1 is usually major(REF) and A2 is usually minor(ALT).
+For each marker, genotype matrix is the counts of A2 allele.

 ### PheWeb for UK Biobank data analysis results